 Frequently Asked Questions

 Welcome.
-It is our hope that this page of frequently asked questions will help to guide you to your best Sat Nam Fest West experience.
+It is our hope that this page of frequently asked questions will help to guide you to your best Sat Nam Fest Joshua Tree experience.
 You will find a variety of questions that address many of the areas associated with the festival experience.
 After reading through these FAQs if you have additional questions please inquire.
 We would be happy to help.

 Overall Sat Nam Fest Experience